Clicky Skip to Content

 Disable, defuse, disarm, disconnect, inactivate, make inoperative, immobilise, stop, and turn off are synonyms for disable, defuse, disarm, disconnect, inactivate, make inoperative, immobilise, stop, and turn off.

 Both words have antonym activity.
-While they are used separately in context, the subject and sentence need to be used.
+While they are used separately in context, the subject and sentence must be used.

 What do you mean by “inactivated”?